Victin09/vira-design-system-bs/site/content/docs/1.0/components/modal.md

 ### Toggle between modals

-Toggle between multiple modals with some clever placement of the `data-bs-target` and `data-bs-toggle` attributes.
+Toggle between multiple modals with some clever placement of the `data-vds-target` and `data-vds-toggle` attributes.
 For example, you could toggle a password reset modal from within an already open sign in modal. **Please note multiple modals cannot be open at the same time**—this method simply toggles between two separate modals.

 {{< example >}}
 <div class="modal fade" id="exampleModalToggle" aria-hidden="true" aria-labelledby="exampleModalToggleLabel" tabindex="-1">